scgbern/scgpico/content/research/quicksilver/index.md

 ---
 Title: Quicksilver
 ---
+#Quicksilver
 Quicksilver is a tool for interactive exploration of large data sets with the help of hierarchical graphs.

 The following is an image generated with Quicksilver: it represents knowledge flow in StackOverflow in the first 5 years of its existence.
-For more details see the [paper](http://scg.unibe.ch/scgbib?query=Sche13a) published at SSE'13.
+For more details see the [paper](/scgbib?query=Sche13a) published at SSE'13.

 ![Knowledge-flow-in-so](%assets_url%/files/8e/jwotis46cr3wak88t406nu5lnvssvb/image.jpg)